 What does Jesus mean by saying he is the resurrection?
 It is more than saying he can call someone back to life - although he can.
 And that in itself is wonderful and astounding.
 It should cause us great awe for this God-man Jesus.
 It is also a huge comfort that death is not final.
 If someone can die and be dead long enough for the body to be smelling, and then come back to life- surely that shows us that the essential personality is able to persist in spite of the demise of the body.
-If you are entirely material in your understanding you may say that is not possible because there is nowhere to store the information.
-It seems to me the obvious answer is the personality is a function of the spirit rather than the body so can outlast and transcend the state of the body.
+If you are entirely materialistic in your thinking you may say that is not possible because there is nowhere to store the information of personality and memory.
+It seems to me the obvious answer is the personality is a function of the spirit rather than the body so it can outlast and transcend the state of the body.

 Again, what does it mean for Jesus to say, "I am the Resurrection and the Life"?
-We have previously explored the statement in 1 John that describe Jesus as himself eternal life.
+In 1 John 1:2, Jesus is described as being himself eternal life.
 "We proclaim to you the eternal life, which was with the Father and has appeared to us."

 When Moses had the encounter with God at the burning bush.
 He asked whom he should say had sent him.
 He was told "I AM WHO I AM.
-This is what you are to say to the Israelites:'I AM has sent me to you.'"
-God also said to Moses, "Say to the Israelites, 'The LORD, the God of your fathers--the God of Abraham, the God of Isaac and the God of Jacob--has sent me to you.'
+This is what you are to say to the Israelites: 'I AM has sent me to you.'"
+God also said to Moses, "Say to the Israelites, 'The LORD [Yahweh], the God of your fathers--the God of Abraham, the God of Isaac and the God of Jacob--has sent me to you.'
 This is my name for ever, the name by which I am to be remembered from generation to generation.
+5

 Scholars say this name Yahweh is a form of the verb to be, probably meaning "he is".
 So when God speaks to Moses of himself, he names himself "I am".
 When Moses refers to him to others, his name becomes "He is".
 The essence of the name of God is existence - life.
 God is himself life and he is the source of all life.

 In John 5:21, Jesus said, "For just as the Father raises the dead and gives them life, even so the Son gives life to whom he is pleased to give it."
-God the Father and Jesus the eternal Son of God are essentially life and can give life even restore life to the dead.
+God the Father and Jesus the eternal Son of God are essentially life and can give life and even restore life to the dead.